Tomasz-Niewiadomski/SciCompProject/README.md

 I have written multiple functions in the main file + added the new constructor in EngineNFA + slightly modified the concatenateNFA method.

-I also have added some printing "myState()" functions to check whether the result is correct
+I also have added some printing "myState()" functions to check whether the result is correct (they somehow don't work now, maybe you can try to fix them Tomasz)

+Other problems:

+- I think there is some problem in the EngineNFA(EngineNFA, EngineNFA) constructor (the one representing alternative)

+- Also I think we need to fix a thing about concatenation, but nothing really urgent (I'll explain it when we meet)

 ### Tomasz 🇵🇱